mongodb/mongodb-kubernetes-operator/docs/contributing.md

 ### E2E Tests

 If this is the first time running E2E tests, you will need to ensure that you have built and pushed all images required by the E2E tests.
-You can do this by running.
+You can do this by running the following command, or with the additional `IMG_BUILD_ARGS=--insecure` described above.

 ```sh
 make all-images